“Everly” is hot…”Beverly” is not. It’s a one-letter difference between fashionable and fusty.

 Feminine forms of these names include Carla, Carlota, and Carlotta.
 Diminutive forms include Carlito and Carlitos.

-Variant forms of Caroline include Carolyn, Carolynn, Carolyne, and Caraline.
+Variant forms of Caroline include Carolyn, Carolynn, and Carolyne.

 The name Carly is also sometimes spelled Carlee, Carley, Carleigh, Carlie, Carli, or Carlei.